Choose your language:

 Interoperability takes a village … or at least a partner

-As Mazzucca pointed out, attaining interoperability is a complicated endeavor for healthcare delivery organizations (HDOs), and creates high demand for service providers that understand the landscape and can help navigate the complexity.
+Gartner's Jennifer Mazzucca points out that attaining interoperability is a complicated endeavor for healthcare delivery organizations (HDOs), and creates high demand for service providers that understand the landscape and can help navigate the complexity.
 It’s simple: Without the right building blocks in place, the promise of real-time healthcare systems (RTHS) will remain elusive.

 Here are three areas Mazzucca sees healthcare delivery organizations actively seeking outside assistance with: